msakuta/trains-rs/README.md

 * `softabs(x, rounding)` - a function that acts like the `abs` function in a great `x`, but acts like a quadratic function in a smaller `x` than `rounding`.
 * `softmax(a, b)` - a function that acts like `max` if either `a` or `b` is much greater than the other, but behaves like an average when their values are similar.
 * `perlin_noise(x, octaves, persistence)` - A [Perlin noise](https://en.wikipedia.org/wiki/Perlin_noise) with [fractal Brownian motion](https://en.wikipedia.org/wiki/Fractional_Brownian_motion) compositions.
 It is relatively expensive operation, so the composition of multiple octaves are implemented in the runtime. `x` is the input value of type `Vec2`, `octaves` is the number of octaves to add in fBm noise whose fractional part is truncated and casted to an integer, and `persistence` is the factor multiplied to each successive octave.
 One notable thing about this function is that `octaves` has to be a constant expression, because it caches the state variables to generate many values from different `x`.
-* `white_noise(x, octaves, persistence)` - A noise function similar to `perlin_noise`, but uses uniform noise as the base noise instead of Perlin noise.
+* `fractal_noise(x, octaves, persistence)` - A noise function similar to `perlin_noise`, but uses uniform noise as the base noise instead of Perlin noise.
+It is less smooth and has less computational cost than Perlin noise.
   It can still show locality and natural looking features if you use many octaves.